chandankumar06/epam-task/README.md

 * **Steps to run the code :**
     - Open two different cmd from two different folders( i.e "Client" and "Server")
-    - Run the below command on cmd
+    - Run the below command on CMD
+   - In Server folder cmd
+        -  pip install -r requirements.txt
         -  python run.py (To run on flask server) [http://localhost:3000]
+    - In Client folder cmd
+        - npm install
         - ng serve (To start UI) [http://localhost:4200]
     - Open browser and paste above url and test